tbuck09/Tyler-Bootcamp-Homework-Module-1/README.md

-# Tyler-Bootcamp-Homework-Module-1
+# Excel-Spreadsheet-Practice
-This is the repository for the DU Data Analytics Bootcamp Module-1 homework.
+This is the repository for the DU Data Analytics Bootcamp Module-1 homework for practicing with Excel formatting and visualization.

 ## Homework Contents